 Student Organization Information

 One of the best ways to enrich your collegiate years is to get involved with clubs and organizations that fit your interests.
-There are plenty of ways to get involved since there are over 130 active student organizations on Loyola’s campus.
+There are plenty of ways to get involved since there are over 100 active student organizations on Loyola’s campus.
 Getting actively involved on campus and in the New Orleans Community will not only help you find what you’re passionate about, but it will also give you the best four years of your life.
-For the Fall 2021 semester, student organizations will be providing opportunities for students to get involved both virtually and on ground (following university guidelines).
 Check out HowlConnect for events and review our organizations' HowlConnect portal to learn about how to get involved even from a distance!

 All of the student organizations on Loyola’s campus offer a variety of opportunities for you.
 You will be able to make new friends, develop diverse leadership skills and participate in service projects on and off campus.